 Meet your guide(s) for a pre-trip meeting at Arctic Wild headquarters in Fairbanks.

-You’ll be picked up early at your hotel in Fairbanks and shuttled to the airport where we’ll catch a charter flight to the bush village of Bettles in the southern foothills of the Brooks Range.
-From there we’ll load our gear into a small float plane for the hour long flight across the mountains to Agiak Lake.
-Once there we’ll set up a comfortable camp on the tundra next to the lake before heading out to explore.
+You’ll be picked up early at your hotel in Fairbanks and shuttled to the airport where we’ll catch a charter flight to Gates of the Arctic.
+We might make a stop in the community of Bettles to fuel-up or switch planes, but if the weather permits we will be on the north-side of the Brooks Range by mid-day.
+Once there we’ll set up a comfortable camp on the tundra next to the creej before heading out to explore.

 Each day in the backcountry brings something different.
 Some days we will take day hikes to explore the glacial cirques, nearby alpine lakes, or wander the high ridges.
 Other days we may stick closer to camp, allowing the opportunity to fish, search for wildlife, or simply enjoy the solitude and quiet.

-Weather permitting, we’ll say a final goodbye to Agiak Lake and the Brooks Range before boarding the float plane for the trip back to Bettles and on home to Fairbanks.
+Weather permitting, we’ll say a final goodbye to Gates of the Arctic and the Brooks Range before boarding the plane for the trip back south.
 If the weather cooperates and all goes as planned we’ll arrive back in Fairbanks in time for dinner and well-deserved showers.